mwmlln/shinju_select/static/documentation/TESTING.md

   * The navbar is visible as a hamburger menu on mobile devices.
   * Navigation menus reflect user login status and user's privilege.
   * Profile page link is visible and accessible for logged in users only
-  * Product management manus are visible and accesible only for users with superuser status
+  * Product management manus are visible and accessible only for users with superuser status
   * Search bar is tested to ensure that appropriate result returns.
 No result found message displays when no item for search words were returned.
   * Newsletter Signup - Ensure that email address is registered in mailchimp every time users enter their email address.

 #### Landing page

   * Visual inspections are carried out to ensure that the images are showing properly in all device sizes.
-  * All the bottons are tested to ensure that it opens appropriate page when clicked.
+  * All the buttons are tested to ensure that it opens appropriate page when clicked.
   * Category links will open product list page with appropriate filter applied.
   * All products and New Arrival buttons will open product list page with appropriate filter applied.